Undertaking TOEFL requires you to consider the level of TOEFL preparation time that’s right for you.

 Productive Skill no. 2: Speaking

 You are a human being, a social creature, and will naturally want to interact with your fellow students outside of the lecture hall.
 You will also have team projects to prepare with your peers, and you will need it to communicate with the university administration and the local community.
 Honing your speaking skills ahead of your TOEFL test will be key to ensuring your transition into an academic environment.
+In other words, don’t underestimate the power of good TOEFL speaking preparation!

 So how much TOEFL preparation time do I need?
 That does depend on ‘how far you are from Dublin’ when you start.
 If you are a high-end user of the language to begin with, a structured four-week spell preparing for the TOEFL iBT will probably suffice.
 If, however, you struggle with the basics of the English language, establish a solid base in your core skills before you take on this exciting and ultimately rewarding challenge.
+Make sure you check out our article about TOEFL learning material & our TOEFL tips article practice to get started!

 Follow our social media for more TOEFL resources and updates!